maticzav/swift-graphql/README.md

 - 🏖 **Time Saving:** I've built it so you don't have to waste your precous time.
 - 🏔 **High Level:** You don't have to worry about naming collisions, variables, _anything_.
 Just Swift.

+## Why?

+__Why bother?__ Simply put, it's going to save you and your team lots of time.
+There's a high chance that you are currently writing most of your GraphQL queries by hand.
+If not, there's probably some part of the link from backend to your frontend that you have to do manually.
+And as you well know, manual work is error-prone.
+This library is an end to end type-safe.
+This way, once your app compiles, you know it's going to work.

+__Why another GraphQL library?__ There was no other library that would let me fetch my schema, generate the Swift code, build queries in Swift, and easily adapt query results to my model.
+I was considering using Apollo iOS for my projects, but I couldn't get to the same level of type-safety and their code generation algorithm has some pitfalls.

+> This library has been heavily inspired by Dillon Kearns [elm-graphql](http://github.com/dillonkearns/elm-graphql).

 ---